Anal sac cancer: Signs, diagnosis and treatments.

+Anal sac cancer in dogs is a serious condition that needs medical treatment as soon as it is diagnosed.
 The anal sacs are a pair of scent glands located along each side of the anus.
 The secretion from the glands is foul-smelling and excreted in small amounts on the feces during bowel movements to mark a pet’s territory.
 Dogs and cats can function normally without these scent glands.

 Cancer can develop in the anal sac glands in dogs, but rarely in cats.
 In most cases, this tumor affects only one anal sac, but occasionally both left and right sacs are affected.
 Anal sac cancer is usually malignant and has a high tendency to spread to the other body parts.
 If it spreads, regional lymph nodes and the liver are commonly affected; but, the cancerous tumor can also spread to the lungs.